Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Introduction

+To analyze the role of exchange default risk, we use the number of Bitcoins under the custody of a CEX as a proxy for trust.
+This proxy relies on our theoretical analysis of arbitrage capital allocation in the presence of settlement latency \emph{and} default risk: CEXes that successfully mitigate default risk should attract more arbitrage capital.
+Our empirical analysis reveals a strong increase in Bitcoin holdings under the custody of CEXes during our sample period.
+In October 2019, CEXes held more than USD 12.4 Billion of Bitcoin, an increase of 25.8\% relative to the beginning of our sample period in January 2018.

+Consistent with our theoretical predictions, cross-exchange price differences tend to be narrower between CEXes with more funds under custody.
+Simultaneously, settlement latency remains a significant driver of the magnitudes of observed cross-exchange price differences and their variation over time, even after controlling for funds under custody as a proxy for trust.
+Violations of the law of one price hence coincide with periods of high settlement latency, even for CEXes perceived as highly trustworthy.\footnote{We confirm that exchanges with a large number of Bitcoins under their custody are associated with higher exchange ratings as an alternative measure for trust.
+Data provider \emph{cryptocompare} classifies CEXes according to implemented due diligence procedures, operational transparency, security, and data provision.
+Exchanges with a higher rating are more likely to exhibit larger funds under their custody.
+Our results remain qualitatively unchanged if we measure trust via exchange ratings instead of funds under custody.}

-Finally, we show that the market perceives arbitrage opportunities and limits thereof.
-In fact, we illustrate that variations in price differences between exchanges trigger variations in cross-exchange asset flows.
-To perform this analysis, we collect wallets that are under the control of the exchanges in our sample and compile a unique and novel data set of 3.9 million cross-exchange transactions with an average daily volume of 72 million US Dollar.
-Using the derived limits to arbitrage as instruments for cross-exchange price differences, we tackle the inherent endogeneity arising from the simultaneity between price differences and cross-exchange asset flows.
-We find that asset flows into an exchange significantly respond to variations in concurrent price differences, particularly those explained by variations in limits to arbitrage, while we also control for latency-induced price risk and exchange-specific characteristics.
-We thus contribute to the literature on limits to arbitrage \cite[e.g.,][]{DeJong.1990, Shleifer.1997, Gromb.2010} by highlighting a friction that arises in decentralized markets and which impedes arbitrageurs' ability to exploit mispricing.
+Finally, we provide evidence for cross-exchange asset flows chasing price differences but being hampered by settlement latency.
+We collect Bitcoin wallet IDs under the control of the CEXes in our sample and compile a unique and novel data set of 3.9 million cross-exchange transactions with an average daily volume of USD 72 million.
+We use an instrument for cross-exchange price differences to tackle the inherent endogeneity arising from the simultaneity between price differences and cross-exchange asset flows.
+For that purpose, our instrument is the theoretical minimum price difference necessary such that the arbitrageur prefers to trade.
+We estimate these \emph{arbitrage bounds} based on our granular Bitcoin order book and network data.
+Asset flows into an exchange significantly respond to variations in concurrent price differences, particularly those explained by variations in arbitrage bounds, while also controlling for settlement latency-induced price risk and exchange-specific characteristics.